cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/overview.md

 Cloudify Manager consists of the Cloudify code and a set of open-source applications.
 For an in depth explanation of these applications, [click here]({{< relref "manager_architecture/components.md" >}}).

-The Cloudify Manager architecture is designed to support all potential operational flows you might require when managing your applications, including:
+The Cloudify Manager architecture is designed to support all potential operational workflows you might require when managing your applications, including:

 * Event-stream processing
 * Processing secured requests